xhacks/sndfile2fft/README.md

   * Could do with command line options for the various options
   * Needs tidy up - Very hacky!
   * Check detected peaks dont move
+  * Everything in the github issues list for this repo